 There are different technical concepts for seasonal heat storage.
 One of the concepts is the pit thermal energy storage (PTES), which has been developed since the 1980s at The Technical University of Denmark where a test storage was built.
-The first pilot demonstration storage was established in Ottrupgård, Denmark in 1995 (1,500 m) and the second pilot demonstration storage was constructed in Marstal, Denmark in 2003 (10,000 m).
-The first full scale storage was built in Marstal 2011 - 2012 (75,000 m), and the second full scale storage in Dronninglund, Denmark during 2013 - 2014 (60,000 m) - both in connection to large solar collector fields, covering around 40 - 50% of the district heating demand in each network.
-Pit thermal energy storage is a rather inexpensive storage form per m, developed in conjunction with solar heating.
+The first pilot demonstration storage was established in Ottrupgård, Denmark in 1995 (1,500 m3) and the second pilot demonstration storage was constructed in Marstal, Denmark in 2003 (10,000 m3).
+The first full scale storage was built in Marstal 2011 - 2012 (75,000 m3), and the second full scale storage in Dronninglund, Denmark during 2013 - 2014 (60,000 m3) - both in connection to large solar collector fields, covering around 40% - 50% of the DH demand in each network.
+PTES is a rather inexpensive storage form per m3, developed in conjunction with solar heating.
 In Denmark 6 PTES are already in place and more are expected to follow.

-3.3.1 PTES Technology description
+3.3.1 PTES technology description

-A pit thermal energy storage is a large pit dug in the ground fitted with a membrane, typically of plastic, on the bottom and walls of the pit to keep the storage from leaking.
-Like for the TTES, the PTES also uses water as the storage medium.
+A PTES is a large pit dug in the ground fitted with a membrane, typically of plastic, on the bottom and walls of the pit to keep the storage from leaking.
+Like for the TTES, the PTES also (normally) uses water as the storage medium.
 The pit is covered with an insulating lid, which floats on the surface of the water, to reduce the energy losses.
 The side walls and bottom of the storage are often not insulated because the ground soil has an insulating effect itself and the additional costs for improving the insulation are not feasible considering the reduced energy losses.
+See more on heat losses in section 3.8.

-Figure 5 shows a cross section of the PTES and details of the construction.
+Figure 6 shows a cross section of the PTES and details of the construction.
 Liners are applied both as part of the lid and in the top of the PTES.
-The slope of the sides is relatively low, but depends on the local soil conditions.
+The slope of the sides is relatively low, but this depends on the local soil conditions.

 Similar to TTES, PTES also have a vertical temperature distribution in the storage to increase the total efficiency of the storage.
-The same kind of system to manage this temperature distribution is also fitted here, and indicated in the blue pipes in Figure 3.
+The same kind of system to manage this temperature distribution is also fitted here and indicated in the blue pipes in Figure 3.
 The PTES requires a relatively large amount of area, compared to other thermal storage technologies.
+See more on spatial requirements of PTES in section 0.

-For large-scale thermal storages this is the most common technology in Denmark, though not a large number of them have been established yet.
+For large-scale TES this is the most common technology in Denmark, though not a large number of them have been established yet.
 PTES is currently used and planned for use as seasonal storage, primarily (but not only) in conjunction to solar thermal DH production.
-In Marstal there is in total 85,000 m of PTES installed where the first 10,000 m have been operated for more than a decade and the additional 75,000 m was constructed in 2012.
-In the case of Marstal the solar fraction (i.e. the share of solar thermal energy for the district heating supply) is around 41% (Marstal District Heating).

-Figure 5 - The principle of pit thermal energy storage (PTES).
+Figure 6 - The principle of pit thermal energy storage (PTES).
 Figure by PlanEnergi (PlanEnergi, 2013).

-A PTES of 60,000 m has been constructed in Dronninglund and in Gram a large PTES storage of 122,000 m is constructed recently.
-Today the largest PTES is constructed in Vojens, with more than 200,000 m capacity in connection to a solar heating system with a total collector area of 70,000 m.
-The seasonal storage ensures that around 40% of the annual district heating demand can be covered by solar heat.
+A PTES of 60,000 m3 has been constructed in Dronninglund and in Gram a large PTES storage of 122,000 m3 has been constructed.
+Today the largest PTES is constructed in Vojens, with a volume of more than 200,000 m3 in connection to a solar heating system with a total collector area of 70,000 m2.
+The seasonal storage ensures that around 40% of the annual DH demand can be covered by solar heat.